antmicro/rowhammer-tester/README.md

 ## Setup

 The setup consists of FPGA gateware and application side software.
-The following diagram illustrates general system architecture.
+The following diagram illustrates the general system architecture.

 ![Archtecture diagram](./doc/architecture.png)